About the Goats

 Over the next few years, we added a motley crew of goats to our herd - we tried saanens and lamanchas and more nubians.
 None of them were great goats, but we were learning.

-And then in 2008, we made one of the best decisions.
-As painful as it was to say good-bye, we sold all of our original goats and started over with 2 excellent Alpine goats - Victoria and Dayton.
+And then in 2008, we made a great decision.
+As painful as it was to say good-bye, we sold all of our original goats.
+We started over with 2 excellent Alpine goats - Victoria and Dayton.
 And from there we've built our herd into what it is today.
-Since 2008 we've brought in extra goats and some new bucks (to keep the bloodlines not completely related), but the vast majority of our current goat herd has been born here on our farm.

 When we first got our goats, I was the one who did all the hand milking.
 Colter then took over in 2007.
 As the herd grew, more boys started helping with the milking.
 Then the girls learned.
 The children are able to milk from a young age.

 But the more goats we milked, the more it became the boys' job.
 We have 5 milk stands for the 5 boys.
 Goats are creatures of habit so each boy had their own milk stand and their own goats to milk.
-This is super helpful because they know their goats really well and can tell immediately if somebody isn't feeling well.
+This was super helpful because each boy knew their goats really well.
+They could immediately tell if a goat wasn't feeling well.

-In 2016 we got to the point where we were hand milking 64 goats.
+Up until May 2016, the boys milked the goats by hand through a filter and into a stainless steel bucket.
+But at that point, they were hand milking 64 goats.
 Even split between 5 boys, this was a lot of work.
-And while the boys were able to keep up with it, it was next to impossible for us to go on vacation or get a day away because it's not exactly easy to get somebody to come in and milk 64 goats for you!
+The boys were able to keep up with it.
+But it was impossible for us to go on vacation or get a day away.
+It's not exactly easy to get somebody to milk 64 goats for you!

 And so we made the decision to move to machine milking.
-This was a really difficult decision - not only because it was expensive, but because the boys really like hand milking.
+This was a really difficult decision.
+Not only was it expensive, but the boys really liked hand milking.
 Yes, machine milking is faster and requires less effort, but my boys don't mind effort.
 And they like being hands-on with the goats at milking time.

 So (as always) a lot of prayer and discussion went into the decision.
-The boys had to decide if they wanted to continue to grow Goat Milk Stuff and milk more goats or if they wanted to sell some goats and continue to milk by hand.
+The boys could decide to continue to grow Goat Milk Stuff and milk more goats.
+Or they could sell some goats and continue to milk by hand.
 And when it was framed that way, they all agreed moving to machine milking was the only viable solution.

 Training the goats to machine milking was quite the chore.
 The machine milking system is very noisy and the goats were not sure what was going on.
-And they definitely didn't want to stick their head in the gate because they didn't yet realize there was food on the other side!
-But within a few days (or weeks depending on the goat) they had it all figured out and now they go into the machine milking parlor without any hesitancy.
+They definitely didn't want to stick their head in the gate at first.
+They hadn't yet realized there was food on the other side!
+But within a few days (or weeks depending on the goat) they had it all figured out.
+Now they go into the machine milking parlor without any hesitancy.